 Under the HIPAA Privacy Rule, the minimum necessary standard requires covered entities to evaluate their practices and enhance safeguards as needed to limit unnecessary or inappropriate access to and disclosure of protected health information (PHI).
 This means medical practices and their employees are required to take reasonable steps to limit the use or disclosure of, and requests for, PHI to the minimum necessary to accomplish the intended purpose.

-- Disclosures to the Department of Health and Human Services (HHS) when disclosure of information is required under the Privacy Rule for enforcement purposes.
+- Disclosures to the Department of Health and Human Services (HHS) when disclosure of the information is required under the Privacy Rule for enforcement purposes.

-- Uses or disclosures that are required by other law. ¬
+- Uses or disclosures that are required by other laws.

-- Other uses or disclosures required for compliance with HIPAA.
+- Other uses or disclosures are required for compliance with HIPAA.

 When did this employee potentially violate the minimum necessary standard?